globus/globus-compute/docs/endpoints/index.rst

 which ultimately launches workers to execute the tasks.

-If an administrator starts a Compute endpoint as a non-privileged local user, the manager endpoint process and user endpoint processes all run as same local user:
+If an administrator starts a Compute endpoint as a non-privileged local user, the manager endpoint process and user endpoint processes all run as the same local user:

 .. code-block:: text
    :caption: Starting endpoint as alice